Therapy for Perfectionism and People-Pleasing in Round Rock, Texas

 You’re here because you’re tired.

-Many adults I work with in Round Rock and online across Texas are high-functioning adults looking to change these patterns at the nervous-system level — not just understand them.
+Many adults I work with are responsible and capable adults looking to change these patterns at the nervous-system level — not just understand them.

 Over time, that response becomes automatic.

 What no one ever told you is this: you're not doing something wrong.
-Your nervous system learned an incredibly effective way to protect you — and it worked.
+Your nervous system learned an incredibly effective way to protect you and it worked.
+Two of those protection strategies are people-pleasing and perfectionism.

 Many people who reach out to me have already done therapy before.